Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Properties, interpretation and examples

-Traditionally, SGFs have been implemented using polynomials of the variation operator (i.e., the fundamental matrix of the $(\Mm,\Id)$-GFT).
-Polynomial SGFs have efficient implementations based on sparse matrix vector products, while also being interpretable in terms of local vertex domain operations.
+Traditionally, implementations of SGFs using polynomials of the variation operator $\Mm$ (i.e., the fundamental matrix of the $(\Mm,\Id)$-GFT) have been preferred for their efficiency (sparse matrix vector products) and interpretability (localized vertex domain operations).
+Since $\Qm$ is not diagonal unless the graph is bipartite, $\Zm=\Qm^{-1}\Mm$ can be much denser than $\Mm$, and thus the product $\Zm\xv$ may no longer be implemented with localized vertex domain operations.

-Since $\Qm$ is not diagonal, unless the graph is bipartite, $\Zm$ given by \eqref{eq_fundamental_matrix_folding} can be much denser than $\Mm$, which raises the issues of \emph{interpretability} and \emph{computational complexity} of polynomial SGFs of $\Zm$.
-In this section we will show that the matrix vector product $\Zm \xv$, the key routine used to implement polynomial graph filters, can be described in terms of vertex domain operations involving bipartite and disconnected graphs.
-Complexity of SGFs as a function of the vertex partition is studied in \autoref{sec_vertex_partitioning}.
+In this section we show that $\Qm^{-1}$, and thus the fundamental matrix $\Zm$, can be approximated by polynomials of sparse matrices.
+In fact, for certain choices of vertex partitions, $\Zm$ may be approximately sparse and thus the operation $\Zm \xv$ is localized in the vertex domain.
+We show that this product can be described in terms of vertex domain operations involving bipartite and disconnected graphs.
+The complexity of SGFs as a function of the vertex partition is studied in \autoref{sec_vertex_partitioning}.

-For simplicity, we consider the combinatorial Laplacian, so that $\Mm = \Lm$.
-For a given vertex partition $\Ac$ and $\Bc$, any graph can be decomposed as the sum of a bipartite graph and a disconnected graph with $2$ or more connected components.
+For simplicity we only consider the combinatorial Laplacian, so that $\Mm = \Lm$.
+Given a vertex partition $\Ac, \Bc$, any graph can be decomposed as the sum of a bipartite graph and a disconnected graph with $2$ or more connected components (the adjacency matrix of a disconnected graph is block diagonal if vertices in the same connected component are labeled consecutively).
 An example is depicted in \autoref{fig:bip_block_graph_decomp}.
 These graphs obey the following identities

 where the super indices \emph{bi} and \emph{bd} refer to bipartite and block diagonal, respectively (see \autoref{fig:bip_block_graph_decomp}).
 In addition, we have that